 [Child's Name]

-For being a fantastic kitchen helper!
-You washed the vegetables, stirred the ingredients, and helped set the table with a big smile on your face.
-Cooking together is always more fun with you in the kitchen.
-Thank you for being Mom's/Dad's most reliable sous chef.
-You make mealtime special!
+For being a wonderful kitchen helper!
+You washed the vegetables, stirred the pot, and helped set the table.
+Cooking is always more fun with you in the kitchen.
+Thank you for being our most reliable sous chef!

 [Date] | Love, [Parent Name]